 - 1. Upon notification, the IP immediately initiates research of the ElD's specific signs, symptoms incubation period, route of infection with the Transmission Based Protocol, the risks of exposure, and other pertinent recommendations for skilled nursing care centers as provided by the CDC, Occupational Health and Safety Administration (OSHA,) and other relevant local, state and federal public health agencies. - 2.
 The IP notifies the following team members: - Administrator - Director of Nursing - The Medical Director - Facility Pharmacist - The designated Pandemic Response Coordinator - 3.
-If the EID is transmitted via airborne route:

-Airborne precautions are used for patients who have diseases that are spread by the airborne droplet nuclei route.
+If the EID is transmitted via airborne route: Airborne precautions are used for patients who have diseases that are spread by the airborne droplet nuclei route.
 Airborne droplet nuclei are tiny droplets that can travel long distances in the air.
-Airborne isolation will be nearly impossible to implement at ALPINE REHABILITATION & NURSING CENTER and most other long-term care facilities.
+Airborne most other long term care facilities.
 To be effective, the facility must have designated rooms that can accommodate a resident on airborne isolation (i.e., an Airborne Infection Isolation Room [AIIR]).
 In the event of an airborne EID, we shall implement procedures listed below to the extent possible to create a protective environment.